AlmawriHamdi/AL-NOTE/README.md

 # AL-NOTE
-A native Linux note-taking app with handwriting and PDF annotation for students.
+AL NOTE is an open-source, cross-platform handwriting, note-taking, and PDF annotation application designed for students.
+It will support Linux, Windows, Android, and the web, with a focus on stylus-enabled devices such as Chromebooks

 See [ARCHITECTURE.md](ARCHITECTURE.md) for the accepted architecture, roadmap, and decision ledger.